Nandhu9999/embedded_systems/lpc_assembly/README.md

       * example: ADDS,
       * ADDS ensures the carry gets saved because normal ADD is unstable in saving the carry value

- - {condition} : needed to be met to execute instruction (GT,LES,EQ)
+ - {condition} : needed to be met to execute instruction (GT, LES, EQ, GTE, LESEQ)
  - {Rd} : destination register
  - {Operand1} : first operand
  - {Operand2} : second(flexible) operand.
 Can be immediate value OR a register with an optional shift